johnqh/wildduck-dockerized/README.md

 ## finishing the setup

-- The ACCESS_TOKEN used by the api will be present in the `./config-generated/wildduck/api.toml in the sercet value
+- The ACCESS_TOKEN used by the api will be present in the `./config-generated/config-generated/wildduck/api.toml in the accessToken value
 - set DNS records for DKIM signing
   - open the file called `<HOSTNAME>-nameserver.txt` in `./config-generated/config-generated`
   - you will need to add 4 dns records in you DNS manger